 Here is Mark 1:2,3 in the Greek:

-This is the translation, from the Greek, of Mark 1:2,3: "As it has been written in Isaiah the prophet: Behold I send the messenger of me before the face of you, who will prepare the way of you."
+This is the direct translation, from the Greek, of Mark 1:2,3: "As it has been written in Isaiah the prophet: Behold I send the messenger of me before the face of you, who will prepare the way of you."

 In advocating the "correctness" of the KJV, the claim is that the reference to the prophet Isaiah should not be there.
-That is absolutely FALSE.
-In the Greek above, the fifth word in Mark 1:2 (
+This is absolutely FALSE.
+In the Greek above, the fifth word in Mark 1:2 () is translated "Isaiah."
+If the word Isaiah actually is in Mark 1:2 in the Greek text, then it is incorrect to remove it, as the KJV does.

 In the NIV, a footnote reference after Mark 1:2 points to Malachi 3:1, and a footnote reference after Mark 1:3 points to Isaiah 40:3.
 Those are the two prophets, Malachi and Isaiah, to which the KJV refers when it reads, "As it is written in the prophets...."
 However, the KJV fails to make this connection, whereas the NIV is clear about the connection.
 Here are those two referenced verses, by the prophets, in the NIV:

-A voice of one calling: 'In the desert prepare the way for the LORD a; make straight in the wilderness a highway for our God' b (Isaiah 40:3).
+A voice of one calling: "In the desert prepare the way for the LORD a; make straight in the wilderness a highway for our God" b.
+(Isaiah 40:3)

 a Or A voice of one calling in the desert: "Prepare the way for the LORD"